nCristinaRodriguezr/holbertonschool-simple_shell/README.md

 **Command Line Interface:** The Simple Shell presents an intuitive user interface that allows users to enter commands and view execution results.

-**Command Execution:** Commands entered by the user are executed by using the execvp() function.
+**Command Execution:** Commands entered by the user are executed by using the execve() function.
 This allows the execution of external programs and system commands.

 ## main.c
-The main.c file contains the simple shell source code, the file handles the main logic of the shell, including:

-Input and Output: The code reads user input from the command line and displays a flag (($)) to indicate that it is waiting for a command.

-Main Loop: Implements a main loop that constantly waits for commands entered by the user.

-Process Creation: Use fork() to create a new child process that will execute the commands entered.

-Command Execution: The child process executes the commands using the exec_token() function.

-Waiting for Child Processes: The parent process waits for the child process to finish executing the command using waitpid().
+The main function executes a while loop that iterates as long as exit_flag is true.
+Inside the loop:

+Check if the input is connected to a terminal (isatty(STDIN_FILENO)).
+If so, it displays a prompt in the format "($)".

+Call function execute_func() to execute functions related to command interpretation.

+The function execute_func() can modify the exit_flag to control whether the loop should continue or not.

 ## main.h